mlai-bonn/SeminarDeepLearning/s02_Regularization.md

 ### Q: Why is the main power of dropout related to hidden layers?
 A: It comes from the fact that the masking noise is applied to the hidden units.
 This can be seen as a form of highly intelligent, adaptive destruction of the information content of the input rather than destruction of the raw values of the input.

+### Q: During adverserial training how do we find the examples where we add little noise and the output is quiet different?
+A: In general, there is no clear answer yet how exactly list all adverserial examples and how they are exactly functioning.
+Linearity is one of the answers but it was also criticized in some literature.